wdporter/i-am-that-ebook/src/87-keep-the-mind-silent-and-you-shall-discover/readme.md

 away.</p>

 <p><b>Q:</b> Why then all these exhortations to practice <span
-data-tippy-content="One of the six systems of the Hindu philosophy (from <em>yoj</em>, to yoke or join). <em>Yoga</em> teaches the means by which the individual spirit (<em>jivatma</em>) can be joined or united with the universal spirit (<em>Paramatma</em>).">yoga</a> and seek reality?
+href="One of the six systems of the Hindu philosophy (from <em>yoj</em>, to yoke or join). <em>Yoga</em> teaches the means by which the individual spirit (<em>jivatma</em>) can be joined or united with the universal spirit (<em>Paramatma</em>).">yoga</a> and seek reality?
 They make me feel empowered and responsible, while in fact it is time that does all.</p>

-<p><b>M:</b> This is the end of *yoga* — to realise independence.
+<p><b>M:</b> This is the end of <i>yoga</i> — to realise independence.
 All that
-happens, happens in and to the mind, not to the source of the ‘I am’.
+happens, happens in and to the mind, not to the source of the “I am”.
 Once you realise that all happens by itself (call it destiny, the will of God or mere accident), you remain as witness only, understanding and enjoying, but not perturbed.</p>